ARE YOU INTO RESOLUTIONS?

 Simple.
 Create an environment where you cant help but succeed.

-- Spend time with people who’ll hold you accountable, like at, oh I don’t know, Reebok CrossFit 09?!?!.
-I join the classes whenever I can, and will try to work with someone who is better than me to spur me to greater effort.
-We’ve got a wonderful group of athletes in our Competition team as well, who’s efforts always inspire me to work harder.
-And training with Krista reminds me not to be negative, she’s always excited about training and just life in general…
+Spend time with people who’ll hold you accountable, like at, oh I don’t know, CrossFit NZ?!?!.
+Personally I always make an effort to train in the classes whenever I can, and will try to work with someone who is better than me to spur me to greater effort.

-- I also try to train with other CrossFit coaches when I can.
+I also try to train with other CrossFit coaches when I can, both here and at other gyms.
 There is a lot to be said for the power of a good bro session.

-- Set a goal/deadline.
-It could be anything from a competition (The Open?) to a wedding or school reunion.
-I’m keen on a crack at the CrossFit Masters this year, so that keeps me focused on the hard road ahead.
+Set a goal/deadline.
+It could be anything from a competition (The Open?
+Mount Nationals?
+World Masters 2017?) to a wedding or school reunion.
+I’m keen on another crack at the CrossFit Masters this year, and a bunch of us here are taking on the Rangitoto swim in April, so that keeps me focused on the hard road ahead.

-Next Monday, we’re kicking off a new phase of training.
-It will include plenty of the strength circuits many of you love, specific skill work for The Open, and our Thursday M3 classes will continue also.
-So this week we're just getting back in to the swing of things, plenty of skill work, short, simple metcons, and plenty of fun.....
+This week, we’re kicking off a new phase of training.
+It will include plenty of the strength circuits many of you love, and some skill work specific to The Open.

-And BTW, it's Girl Friday this week, and we've got Elizabeth (my nemesis!) on the schedule!
+And BTW, it's Girl Friday this week, and we've got Elizabeth (my nemesis!) on the schedule for Friday!